-As our Island adapts and responds to global shifts and climate change, some long to have just one small part of their world stay comfortably the same.
+As our Island changes and responds to global economies, some long to have just one small part of their world stay comfortably the same.

 While it isn't possible to freeze a place in time, it is possible to set aside some of those special natural places and protect them from development, allowing them to change naturally on a geological timeline rather than an accelerated human one.